 The Hummingbird update had Google laying down the groundwork for voice search.

 The update also saw Google paying more attention to all the words in a search query, instead of a list of keywords like they had been doing.

-Google started doing this to understand the user better to serve them personalised results, instead of a generic list of results.
+Google started doing this to understand the user better to serve them personalized results, instead of a generic list of results.

 The impact of this update couldn’t be felt immediately.
-But eventually, people would start realising that it reinforced the idea of making your website content more readable and natural.
+But eventually, people would start realizing that it reinforced the idea of making your website content more readable and natural.

 How It Works: The hummingbird algorithm update aimed to help Google interpret search queries better.
 It helped them read searcher intent, instead of relying on keyword usage as it had always been.

 It eliminated the need for keyword stuffing.
 Meaning, they could still rank a page if it didn’t contain the exact keywords or words that the searcher used.

 They were able to achieve this with the help of natural language processing (NLP), which relies on co-occurring terms or latent semantic indexing.

 How to Adjust: It’s time you started doing thorough keyword research.
 Better, instead of focusing on keywords, started focusing on the concepts behind them.